Human Sciences: Making Theory Practical

 and creatively address the impending future?
 These are the kinds of questions that

-are addressed by the concentration and the major in Human Sciences in the Contemporary
+are addressed by the concentration and the major in Human and Social Sciences.

 Each student will have the opportunity to explore these questions through